 You know you grew up in old Hialeah if you remember:

-The tall roofless silo west of 12th Avenue and 54th Street - you weren't a man if you couldn't climb all around the top of the silo's perimeter without falling to your death.
+There was a tall roofless silo west of 12th Avenue and 54th Street - you weren't a man if you couldn't climb all around the top of the silo's perimeter without falling to your death.
 We discovered some guy's hidden partially buried smut collection in a box one time near that silo and we all turned into big fans of women.
 We put the box back because we didn't dare take that stuff home and we revisited it a few times later until some other scoundrel took it.

 Ludlam Road/W. 12 Avenue being a dirt road north of 53rd Street with deep ruts and huge potholes that would swallow a Volkswagen Beetle.
 It was barely more than an old paved rock road south of 53rd Street running south to the farm house south of 49th Street.